 Store Twenty One has been operating since 1932 when it was initially formed out of a manufacturing business, supplying clothing to a number of West End stores – including Marks & Spencer.
 Post-war, its retail outlets became popular, stocking products that did not meet the rigorous quality controls of stores such a Marks & Spencer.
 However, the company has been struggling for years.

 What is causing retail businesses to struggle?

 Other factors contributing to the retail sector’s struggles include the rise in the National Living Wage, which is now set at £7.50 for those over 25.
-With around 3m people employed in the retail sector, Deloitte has assessed that this equates to a 3% increase in the total wage bill for the retail sector.
+With around 3m people employed in the retail sector, experts have assessed that this equates to an approximate 3% increase in the total wage bill for the retail sector.

 Additionally, the prospect of Brexit has led to an unstable pound which has meant a flux in currency and changing foreign exchange rates.
 With a lot of retailers having suppliers overseas, it has meant an increase in costs which have to be made up somewhere; either by increasing the prices of their products and risking a consumer drop off, or taking it on the chin and seeing profit margins shrink.

-Now, experts have warned that cases like Store Twenty One are just the tip of the iceberg, with the British Retail Consortium estimating that there will be 8,073 fewer shops by 2020.
+Now, experts have warned that cases like Store Twenty One are just the tip of the iceberg, with experts like the British Retail Consortium estimating that there will be 8,073 fewer shops by 2020.

 If you are the owner of a retail company which is having cashflow problems, Clarke Bell can help you to deal with your situation.

 What are the options for dealing with company debts?

 We deal with a lot of retailers who have serious cashflow problems.